Murmurations for elliptic curves ordered by height

 Second, we add the restriction that $p\nmid N(E)$ for $p\leq P$.
-A similar heuristic based on Cr\'amer's random model for primes suggests that this case could model the murmuration density for a sum over elliptic curves, ordered by naive height, with prime conductor, or in other words that
+A similar heuristic based on Cram\'er's random model for primes suggests that this case could model the murmuration density for a sum over elliptic curves, ordered by naive height, with prime conductor, or in other words that

 To handle this case, we define new local terms.

 \begin{definition} Let $\tilde{\ell}_{p,\nu}$ be the integral of $a_{p^\nu}(E_{A,B})$ over the set of $A,B \in \mathbb Z_p^2$ with $p^4 \nmid A$ or $p^6 \nmid B$ and such that $E_{A,B}$ has good reduction at $p$, divided by the total measure of that set. \end{definition}